ehnhan/WhatsThatAnime/README.md

 To get the output of sources from image_to_source parser to be unique and sorted: sort outputsources.txt | uniq > out.txt

+Look in commentfaces_to_modify.txt to find where in the output of image_to_source parser you need to change manually